BEIJING HOLIDAY

 Film available at https://vimeo.com/ondemand/beijingholiday

-BEIJING HOLIDAY is a fairy tale.
-An ironic adaption of William Wyler’s ROMAN HOLIDAY featuring Audrey Hepburn and Gregory Peck.
-BEIJING HOLIDAY is a romance between the former first Lady of China, Soong Mei-Ling and the filmmaker Edgar Honetschläger.
-He, the Westerner, guides the sophisticated Lady Chang Kai-Shek through a thriving Beijing, showing her, what the very communists that won out against her, are doing at present.
-Nonetheless BEIJING HOLIDAY isn’t a cute puppet show.
+BEIJING HOLIDAY isn’t a cute puppet show.
 The film, by means of symbolism and metaphors, utters harsh criticism on how “naive” the West is dealing with mainland China.
-The filmmaker is not in favour of Soong Mei-Ling (even though he has to admit that he fell for her as a man), the Kuomintang or the ruling party of Taiwan.
+The filmmaker is politically not in favour of Soong Mei-Ling (even though he has to admit that he fell for her as a man) or the Kuomintang, the ruling party of Taiwan.
 BEIJING HOLIDAY deals with the “fetish politics”.
-The film clearly states: Art need not be political, but it is a sign of a “sane” society, if the arts can be.
+The film clearly states: Art need not be political, but it is a sign of a “sane” society, a functioning democracy, if the arts can be.

 please scroll down for a political statement below.